-- Is it possible to reach near peak performance on many-cores in situations where there is a high demand for available resources? - Which elements are necessary to implement for an efficient fine-grain scheduler? - Is it possible to implement an efficient Dynamic Scheduler that surpasses the results of a Static Scheduler, even under scenarios traditionally favorable to SS? - How can the overhead of DS be overcome during the scheduling of fine-grained tasks?
+• Is it possible to reach near peak performance on manycores in situations where there is a high demand for available resources?

+- What architectural features are necessary to implement an efficient fine-grain scheduler? - Is it possible to implement an efficient Dynamic Scheduler that surpasses the results of a Static Scheduler, even under scenarios traditionally favorable to SS? - How can the overhead of DS be overcome during the scheduling of fine-grained tasks?